Frequently asked questions

 The documents should be sent to University Admissions Finland:

 Unioninkatu 40 C

 How can I check whether my application documents have arrived?

-Unfortunately UAF or the University will not be able to answer e-mail or telephone enquiries about arrival of documents.
+Unfortunately UAF or the University will not be able to answer e-mail or telephone enquiries about the arrival of documents.